 There are no specific physical signs associated with the condition, unless the patient is seen during a panic attack, when increased sympathetic outflow may manifest as tachycardia, hypertension, tremors, sweating, etc.

-During the panic attack the patient may be extremely preoccupied about suffering death or a severe, life-threatening physical illness.
-Examination of the mental status reveals no specific findings other than a reflection of anxiety and/or urgency in their appearance, speech or mood (this is not necessary to make the diagnosis).
+During the panic attack, the patient may be extremely preoccupied about suffering death or a severe, life-threatening physical illness.
+Examination of mental status reveals no specific findings other than a reflection of anxiety and/or urgency in their appearance, speech or mood (this is not necessary to make the diagnosis).
 The patient's affect should be congruent with their mental state.
 Thought processes should be normal and thought content should be essentially normal but may be preoccupied with death or illness.
 Thought content should be assessed for suicidal or homicidal ideation, or thoughts of self-harm.
 Judgement and insight are normally preserved.
 Abnormalities in thought processes or content (other than impulsive thoughts of suicide or self-harm) suggest alternative psychiatric diagnoses.
 The presence of incongruent affect should raise concerns that panic disorder is the wrong diagnosis.

 - Agoraphobia (often co-exists).